solidjs/solid-start/docs/api/HttpStatusCode.md

 Since `HttpStatusCode` is just a component, it can be used with `ErrorBoundaries`, `Show`, `Switch` or any of the other JSX control-flow components.
 So the same logic you are using to decide what to render should inform what status code you are setting.
 This allows that logic to sit together.

-Status codes are important tools for things like caching and SEO, so its a good practise to send meaningful status codes.
+Status codes are important tools for things like caching and SEO, so it's a good practise to send meaningful status codes.
 For example, for a `NotFound` page, you should send a `404` status code.

 ```tsx twoslash {6} filename="routes/*404.tsx"
 import { HttpStatusCode } from "solid-start/server";